reshot2005/CyberRangeLearning/Day-02/README.md

 # 📘 Day 02: Linux Basics – Custom Commands & IP Info

-Welcome to Day 01 of my Linux learning journey! 🚀
 The focus for today was on exploring **basic Linux commands**, particularly around **networking** and **custom command creation**.